Chief Executive Officer

 Darren is a director of the Queensland Music Festival where he serves as Treasurer.

 B.Sc.
 (Hons), B.Com., FCPA, GAICD, MAusIMM, MIML

-Malcolm Wilson leads CS Energy’s Finance, Energy and Financial Risk, IT, Procurement, and Business Planning and Execution functions.
+Malcolm Wilson leads CS Energy’s Finance, Energy and Financial Risk, IT and Procurement functions.
 He joined CS Energy in April 2018 from the Queensland Department of Health where he had been Chief Finance Officer for four years.

 Malcolm has held senior financial roles in large, complex and geographically dispersed organisations in Australia and internationally.
 He has participated in major greenfield and brownfield capital projects, led significant commercial contract negotiations, been prominent in a number of successful Enterprise Resource Planning System implementations and played a key role in corporate funding, off-balance sheet financing, acquisitions and divestments.